x-atlas-consortia/data-ingest-board/README.md

 ## Content Management
 ### Banner
-Currently, two locations offer adding a banner via updating `public/content/banners/index.json` file without having to rebuild the image.
+Currently, two locations offer adding a banner via adding/updating `public/content/banners/index.json` file without having to rebuild the image.
+(To specify a different filename, use `NEXT_PUBLIC_BANNERS_CONFIG_FILENAME`.
+Default is `index.json` if nothing is specified.)
 To specify that both locations use the same banner, use the key `default` as property name.
 To use different banners per location, specify the property name `login` and/or `searchEntities`.
 #### `login` Located before the Login section
 ```